codebro850/machine-learning-code/README.md

 # machine-learning
-code of linear regression algo and dataset is available here
+code of real estate model and dataset is available here